LandRegistry/migration-emitter/migration_errors.md

 Deeds Sub Extractor | DE1003  | Unrecognised Name Category Code Free Format         | FF1004  | No FF rows found for entry Geometry Extractor  | GE1005  | Register object has no title number set
-Geometry Extractor  | GE1006  | No Extent or Index
-Property Extractor  | PE1007  | No property address or property schedule found for title Property Extractor  | PE1008  | No template found for property description of title
+Geometry Extractor  | GE1006  | No Extent or Index Generated Property Extractor  | PE1007  | No property address or property schedule found for title Property Extractor  | PE1008  | No template found for property description of title
 Property Extractor  | PE1009  | More than one property description template found for title number